GuildCrafts/web-development-js/_goals/401-Benchmark-Full-Stack_Web_App.md

 - [ ] A user MUST be logged in to create/update/destroy resources.
 - [ ] A user may only edit their own profile and edit/delete their own posts.

-###### Stretch

-**A user should be able to:**

-- [ ] View an error message when form validations fail, for the following validations:
-  - Title must be between 1 and 200 characters.
-  - Content must not be empty.
-- [ ] View only the 10 most recent posts on a city page (pagination).
-- [ ] View a link/button to the "Next" 10 on the city page (pagination).
-- [ ] View a link/button to the "Previous" 10 on the city page (pagination).
-- [ ] See a list of the city pages they've contributed to, on their public profile
-- [ ] See the number of posts they've written for each city, next to the city's name in their profile.
-- [ ] View all vagabond cities as markers/pins on a map on the site's homepage.
-- [ ] Click on a pin on the homepage map and be redirected to the corresponding city page.

-#### Sprint 4: Commenting

-##### Stretch

-**A user should be able to:**

-- [ ] Comment on individual posts.
-- [ ] See the number of comments a post has on the post's "show" page.
-- [ ] See the number of comments they've left, on their public profile.
-- [ ] Only add a comment when logged in.
-- [ ] Only edit/delete their own comments.

 ## Resources